Vaastu Shastra (film)

 Vaastu Shastra (lit.
-'Science of architecture') is a low budget 2004 Indian horror film produced by Ram Gopal Varma and directed by Saurab Narang, starring Peeya Rai Chowdhary, Sushmita Sen, and J. D. Chakravarthy.
-It was released on 22nd October 2004, and was declared a flop at the box office.
-Vaastu Shastra was dubbed into Telugu as Marri Chettu.
+'Science of architecture') is a 2004 Indian Hindi-language horror film produced by Ram Gopal Varma and directed by Saurab Usha Narang, starring Peeya Rai Chowdhary, Sushmita Sen, and J. D. Chakravarthy.
+It is loosely based on the 1980 film The Shining by Stanley Kubrick, as well as inspired by the South East Asian films Ju-On: The Grudge and Acacia.

+The film was released on 22 October 2004, and was declared a semihit at the box office, grossing ₹10 crore worldwide against a ₹5 crore budget.
+The film was dubbed into Telugu as Marri Chettu.